This section describes troubleshooting and limitations for running Vusers with Network Virtualization.

 - If the Network Virtualization service is restarted during a scenario run, the network virtualization may fail.
 Check the service and restart the scenario run.
-For Network Virtualization specific limitations and system requirements, see the Network Virtualization for LoadRunner Help (select the relevant version).
+For Network Virtualization specific limitations and system requirements, see the Network Virtualization for LoadRunner Help.

 - Monitoring over a firewall is not supported for scenarios with network virtualization.

-If WinInet replay is enabled in the runtime settings for a web Vuser (Replay > Runtime Settings > Internet Protocol > Preferences > Advanced), you must run the Vuser in per Load Generator mode when using Network Virtualization—running in per Group mode will cause the script to fail.
+If WinInet replay is enabled in the runtime settings for a web Vuser (Replay > Runtime Settings > Internet Protocol > Preferences > Advanced), you must run the Vuser in per Load Generator mode when using Network Virtualization—running in per Group mode causes the script to fail.